Your Photo

 Education

-• PhD candidate in Mathematics at TU Darmstadt (GE) (2022-2023), JMU Würzburg (GE) (2023-2025).
+• PhD in Mathematics (July 2025) at JMU Würzburg (GE).
 Thesis: At the limits of predicativity: the reverse mathematics of ordering relations.
-Submitted in February 2025.
 Supervisor: prof. dr. Anton Freund.

-• BSc in Mathematics (2013-2018) at Università degli Studi "Aldo Moro" di Bari (IT).
+• BSc in Mathematics (July 2018) at Università degli Studi "Aldo Moro" di Bari (IT).
 Thesis: Algebrizzazione della logica delle proposizioni, Supervisor: prof. Margherita Barile.

 Technical Skills